dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 If you are serious about deploying distributed apps, and you love your developers, you want this.

 Full disclosure: I'm not trying to sell you a Typesafe Subscription.
-This is a solid reason to get one.
+That said, this is a solid reason to get one.